dylanberry03/Gartic-Phone-Drawing-Bot/ReadMeToKnowHowToMakeItWork.md

 Go back to your search browser and search for the image you want click images click on the image you want
-Tap your 'W' key to start
+Tap your 'M' key to start
 put cursor on top left of image then click your 'O' Key put cursor on bottom right of image then click your 'N' Key